Greater Sydney Parklands will be removing trees in several locations as outlined below:

 Wednesday 18 and Thursday 19 October, from 7am (Equestrian Grounds Grazing Area)

-Unfortunately, the trees have reached the end of their life as pines in the area have experienced environmental stresses.
+Unfortunately, the trees had reached the end of their life as pines in the area have experienced environmental stresses.
 The area will be replanted with native trees from the Sydney Sandstone Woodland, which are better suited to the conditions in this area.

 Impacts and strategies to minimise disruption include: